dolph/recipes/barbecue/flank-steak.md

 - 2 tablespoons vegetable oil

-Cover the steak with foil, allowing it to rest until it reaches 130 F.
+Cover the steak with foil, allowing it to rest until it returns to 130 F.